PartyDAO/party-protocol/docs/crowdfund.md

 ### Crowdfund NFTs

 The first time a user contributes, they are minted a _soulbound_ Crowdfund NFT, which is implemented by the crowdfund contract itself.
-This NFT can later be burned to refund unused ETH and/or mint voting power in the governance party.
+This NFT can later be burned to refund unused ETH and/or mint an NFT containing voting power in the governance Party.

 A contributor can only own one crowdfund NFT; multiple contributions by the same contributor will not mint them additional crowdfund NFTs.